-Fort Henry Trails is a 4.4 mile moderately trafficked loop trail located near Dover, TN that features a river and is good for all skill levels.
+Fort Henry Trails is a 4.4 mile moderately trafficked loop trail located near Dover, Tennessee that features a river and is good for all skill levels.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.

 Nice hike.
 However, nowhere is it explained that the fort is submerged under Kentucky Lake.
 Found this important fact out at the trail head.
 Would have been nice to know, helpful info.